 Laura and James have three kids, Peter, Helen, and Jane.

-NATIONAL COORDINATOR FOR
+NATIONAL DIRECTOR FOR

 Janeth Chavez is the National Coordinator for Magnifica, Endow’s apostolate for the Hispanic Community.
 She joined the team as of December 2019.